SalomePlatform/adao/doc/en/methodology.rst

 -----------------------------

-For a generic Data Assimilation or Optimization study, the main methodological steps can be the following:
+For a generic Data Assimilation or Optimization study, the main methodological steps may be as follows, each of which is detailed in the following section:

 - :ref:`section_m_step1`
 - :ref:`section_m_step2`